pip-services/pip-services-docs/content/en/golang/commons/data/any_value_array.md

 > (c [*AnyValueArray]()) GetAsObject(index int) interface{}

-- **index**: int - (optional) an index of the element to get
+- **index**: int - (optional) index of the element to get
-- **returns**: interface{} - the element value or value of the array when index is not defined.
+- **returns**: interface{} - element value or value of the array when index is not defined.

 #### GetAsString
-Converts array element into a string or returns *""* if conversion is not possible.
+Converts an array element into a string or returns *""* if the conversion is not possible.

 > (c [*AnyValueArray]()) GetAsString(index int) string

-- **index**: int - an index of element to get.
+- **index**: int - index of element to get.
-- **returns**: string - string value ot the element or *""* if conversion is not supported.
+- **returns**: string - string value ot the element or *""* if the conversion is not supported.

 #### GetAsStringWithDefault
-Converts array element into a string or returns default value if conversion is not possible.
+Converts an array element into a string or returns a default value if the conversion is not possible.
 See [StringConverter.ToStringWithDefault](../../convert/string_converter/#tostringwithdefault)

 > (c [*AnyValueArray]()) GetAsStringWithDefault(index int, defaultValue string) string

-- **index**: int - an index of element to get.
+- **index**: int - index of the element to get.
-- **defaultValue**: string - the default value
+- **defaultValue**: string - default value
-- **returns**: string - string value ot the element or default value if conversion is not supported.
+- **returns**: string - string value ot the element or default value if the conversion is not supported.

 #### GetAsType
-Converts array element into a value defined by specied typecode.
+Converts an array element into a value defined by a specified typecode.
-If conversion is not possible it returns default value for the specified type.
+If conversion is not possible it returns a default value for the specified type.

 > (c [*AnyValueArray]()) GetAsType(typ [convert.TypeCode](../../convert/type_code), index int) interface{}

-- **typ**: [convert.TypeCode](../../convert/type_code) - the TypeCode that defined the type of the result
+- **typ**: [convert.TypeCode](../../convert/type_code) - TypeCode that defined the type of the result
-- **index**: int - an index of element to get.
+- **index**: int - index of the element to get.
-- **returns**: interface{} - element value defined by the typecode or default if conversion is not supported.
+- **returns**: interface{} - element value defined by the typecode or default if the conversion is not supported.

 #### GetAsTypeWithDefault
-Converts array element into a value defined by specied typecode.
+Converts an array element into a value defined by a specivied typecode.
-If conversion is not possible it returns default value for the specified type.
+If conversion is not possible it returns a default value for the specified type.
 See [TypeConverter.ToTypeWithDefault](../../convert/type_converter/#totypewithdefault)

 > (c [*AnyValueArray]()) GetAsTypeWithDefault(typ [convert.TypeCode](../../convert/type_code), index int, defaultValue interface{}) interface{}

-- **type**: [convert.TypeCode](../../convert/type_code) - the TypeCode that defined the type of the result
+- **type**: [convert.TypeCode](../../convert/type_code) - TypeCode that defined the type of the result
-- **index**: int - an index of element to get.
+- **index**: int - index of element to get.
-- **defaultValue**: interface{} - the default value
+- **defaultValue**: interface{} - default value
-- **returns**: interface{} - element value defined by the typecode or default value if conversion is not supported.
+- **returns**: interface{} - element value defined by the typecode or default value if the conversion is not supported.

 #### GetAsValue
-Converts array element into an AnyValue or returns an empty AnyValue if conversion is not possible.
+Converts an array element into an AnyValue or returns an empty AnyValue if the conversion is not possible.
 See [AnyValue](../any_value), [AnyValues.constructors](../any_value/#constructors)

 > (c [*AnyValueArray]()) GetAsValue(index int) [*AnyValue](../any_value)

-- **index**: int - an index of element to get.
+- **index**: int - index of element to get.
 - **returns**: [*AnyValue](../any_value) - AnyValue value of the element or empty AnyValue if conversion is not supported.

 #### InnerValue
-Gets type code for the value stored in this object.
+Returns the inner value of array as interface{}.

 > (c *AnyValue) InnerValue() interface{}

-- **returns**: interface{} - type code of the object value.
+- **returns**: interface{} - inner value of arrays.

 #### Value
-Gets type code for the value stored in this object.
+Returns array of elements []interface{}.

 > (c *AnyValue) Value() interface{}

-- **returns**: interface{} - type code of the object value.
+- **returns**: interface{} - array of elements.

 #### Put
-Puts a new value into array element specified by its index.
+Puts a new value into an array element specified by its index.

 > (c [*AnyValueArray]()) Put(index int, value interface{})

-- **index**: int - an index of the element to put.
+- **index**: int - index of the element to put.
-- **value**: interface{} - a new value for array element.
+- **value**: interface{} - new value for array element.

 #### Remove